kenballus/obhttpd-linux/README.md

 This is a port of OpenBSD's httpd to GNU/Linux.

-It's been tested on aarch64 Fedora 41 and amd64 Debian 13 (testing), and basic funtionality is good.
+It's been tested on aarch64 Fedora 41 and amd64 Debian 13 (testing), and basic functionality is good.

 # Building